 Press keys [Shift] [Harmonic] to select "CHB Harmonic".
 Input harmonic times via numeric keypad or rotary dial.
 Press the soft key corresponding to [TIME] to confirm the new data input.
 Channel B frequency becomes the set multiple times of channel A frequency.
 That means, channel B signal becomes the multiple N times harmonic of channel A signal.
 At this time, phase of channel A and B signals has stable synchronization.
+Press keys [Shift] [Phase] to select "CHB Phase".
+Input phase value via numeric keypad or rotary dial.
+In this mode, the phase difference of the CHA and CHB signals can be set.
+If there is a difference between the output phase difference and the preset phase difference, please adjust the channel B phase.
+Connect the channel A and B signals to an oscilloscope to change the phase difference, so that all kinds of stable Lissajou's figures are generated.
 If channel B is not selected, channel A and B will not have synchronization.
-Although channel B frequency is set at multiple time of channel A frequency, channel A and channel B may not able to reach synchronization.
-Therefore, to make sure of stable phase synchronization of channel A and B, user must first set up channel A frequency, next select "CHB Harmonic" and set harmonic time so that channel B frequency can change automatically.
+Although channel B frequency is set at a multiple time of channel A frequency, channel A and channel B may not able to reach synchronization.
+Therefore, to make sure of stable phase synchronization of channel A and B, user must first set up channel A frequency, next select "B harmonic" and set harmonic time so that channel B frequency can change automatically.

-3.3.2 Set the Phase of Channel B
+3.3.5 Set the Phase of Channel B